zhanghanduo/batch_pdf_form/README.md

 ## Roadmap

 - [x] Basic functions of reading Excel/CSV files
-- [x] Batch generating PDFs on Windows and Linux
+- [x] Batch generating PDFs on both Windows and Linux
 - [x] Basic and ugly GUI
 - [ ] Solve Chinese character path issues
 - [ ] More elegant way of working with PDF tk tool or get independent from it